 Continuing on, the trail got steep downhill for the last 4-5 miles to the highway crossing.
 We were hit by a few drops of rain!

 Right at the highway parking, we ran into the trail magic of CopperTone – a former through hiker who now lives in his expedition mobile as traveling trail angel.
 Thanks to CopperTone I experienced my first root beer float – vanilla ice cream and root beer – a perfect refreshment after the 18 miles on a warm day.
 Thank you!
-We got a ride into town from a nice lady whose son is currently hiking the PCT.
+We got a ride into South Lake Tahoe from a nice lady whose son is currently hiking the PCT.

 First stop was Basecamp pizza – as PCT hiker, you get a free pizza, pasta or salad there… Wow.
 Like three times magic on one day.

 During the hike, Tinkle and I had agreed on another shakedown tomorrow morning… We are excited about increasing the daily mileage… Whatever it takes.